HertzJack/Blades-of-Grass/README.md

     - Apply a vertical color gradient per blade:
       - Darker near the base
       - Brighter and more vibrant near the tip
+   - Apply basic directional lighting so front appears brighter than back

 Challenges & Learnings
 Wind Motion